-There’s a lot of competition and you won’t always get a call back from every job you apply to.
+There’s more competition than ever and you won’t get a call back from every job you apply to.
 Landing a job requires some hustle and work.
-However, if you’ve been submitting your resume to positions that you would be a great fit for over a period of time and you haven’t gotten any interview requests, it’s time to rethink your strategy.
+However, if you’ve been submitting your resume to positions that you would be a great fit for more than two months and you haven’t gotten any interview requests, it’s time to rethink your strategy.

 Don’t get discouraged!
 Follow these tips to help you land interviews.

 9 tips to get more job interviews (expert advice)

 We hear this question a lot: What’s wrong with my resume?

 Unfortunately, there are a lot of possibilities for what might be going wrong in 2020.
 This post will discuss the most common resume issues, but it’s also a great move to look into personalized resume review services to learn what might be impacting your resume.
 Zipjob has one (Free Resume Review by the Professionals) as well as a list of sites you can use to get free feedback.

 Your resume is your first impression when applying for a job.
 Many people neglect to put in the time and effort to create a really effective resume.
 When you’re trying to beat out hundreds of people for the job, there is no room for error.
 Here is what your resume needs to land more interviews:

 With the number of resumes sent, you don’t want to come off as just a doer, you want to come off as an achiever.
 Include numbers where possible to catch the attention of the hiring manager.
 “Increased sales by 120%” sounds better than just “increased sales”.